nameless695/JokerCord/README.md

 This bot is under heavy development.
 I am aware not all names are correct and I'm working to find a solution as soon as possible.
 This requires A LOT of research from my part and I'm currently studying a degree so my time is limited, please take that into account.
 Lastly, let me thank you for stopping by and giving my project a shot.
 Remember that contributions are always appreciated. <3

-## Current status

-Stable version.
-Working on a GUI

 ## Installation